Design and development of optical modules for the BUTTON-30 detector: Assembly procedure

 Once the back half was placed on the front half, three additional washer plates were placed on the flange, with the alignment pins ensuring proper positioning.
 The two halves were coupled using six long bolts and thirty short bolts (Figure~\ref{fig:CAD-optical-module}).
 A predefined pattern was followed for the placement of the long bolts relative to a reference, as these secure the optical module to the PMT-support frame within the tank.

-The bolts were tightened in stages: an initial pass at 4.5 Nm, followed by two passes at 6 Nm, using a cross pattern to ensure uniform tension across the flange.
+The bolts were tightened in stages using torque wrenches ($4\%$ tolerance): an initial pass at 4.5 Nm, followed by two passes at 6 Nm, using a cross pattern to ensure uniform tension across the flange.
 Finally, the outer cap nut of the penetrator was tightened to 12 Nm.
 A checklist was maintained to confirm that this procedure was followed.
 A fully assembled module is shown in Figure~\ref{fig:14-complete-module}.